cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/realtimesources/amazonsqs.rst

     }
   }

-This example reads in from a queue named 'queue_name' which is hosted on a server that's located in the 'us-west-1' region.
+This example reads from a queue named 'queue_name' which is hosted on a server that's located in the 'us-west-1' region.